 Is everyone aware of the consequences of not being available – ie you will stop?

 Is there business value in everything you deliver and is it all prioritised?

 What can you NOT do?

 Perhaps the last point is your biggest challenge.
-The fact that resources were tight in the first place shows us that you need a reality check in organisational capability.
-Over-stretching teams at any point, let alone the early days of Agile adoption will at best demotivate them, at worst reduce quality and burn them out.
+The fact that resources were tight in the first place shows us that you need a reality check in organisational capability, so make sure you keep people abreast of your Roadmap and ring-fence their time as and when necessary.